How to Get More Google Reviews as a Dentist (2026)

 The three timing windows

-- At checkout (40-60% conversion): The 2-5 minutes between treatment completion and leaving the office is the emotional peak.
-A brief ask from the front desk or treating clinician, paired with a QR code review card, gives patients a zero-friction path to the review form while satisfaction is highest.
+- At checkout (40 to 60 percent conversion): The 2 to 5 minutes between treatment completion and walking out is the emotional peak.
+A brief ask from the front desk or treating clinician paired with a QR code review card gives patients a zero-friction path while satisfaction is highest.

-| Channel | Timing | Conversion Rate | Best For | Pro Tip |
+| Channel | Timing | Conversion | Best For | Pro Tip |

 |---|---|---|---|---|

-| In-Person + QR Code | At checkout (2-5 min) | 40-60% | Patients who prefer mobile | Clinician ask converts 20-30% higher than front desk |
+| In-Person + QR Code | At checkout (2 to 5 min) | 40 to 60 percent | Patients who prefer mobile | Clinician ask converts 20 to 30 percent higher than front desk |

-| Automated SMS | 30-60 min post-visit | 25-35% click rate | Highest volume channel | Keep under 160 chars with first name + direct link |
+| Automated SMS | 30 to 60 min post-visit | 25 to 35 percent click rate | Highest volume channel | Keep under 160 chars with first name + direct link |

-| Email Follow-Up | 24 hours | 10-15% click rate | Longer, detailed reviews | Stop sequence once patient clicks at any step |
+| Email Follow-Up | 24 hours | 10 to 15 percent click rate | Longer, detailed reviews | Stop the sequence once patient clicks at any step |

 Scripts that convert without feeling pushy